 Preserve the sacred knowledge of birth and support the evolution of humanity.
 Study birthing arts for your personal knowledge, and if you feel passionate about this material please continue studying to be a birth educator, assistant, or midwife.

 Also, sign up for the Awesome Birth Teacher Training - my multi-media, global online educational program that is designed to empower you as a leading birth educator, mentor, and advocate.
-The next 12 week online intensive program starts in early 2015, and you can sign up for my newsletter below to find out when enrollment is next open.

 What do you think is the most important thing for people to know about birth?